Do you have a passion for conservation architecture?

 The RIBA Conservation Course acts as a step on the ladder towards your development of a specialism in conservation.
 The four day intensive course comprises of three presentation and workshop based days and a practical application day with site visits.

 It addresses the philosophical and practical requirements associated with the responsibility of working on a historic building.
-It provides you with a framework of knowledge and understanding to support your decision making process on projects and enable you to apply for recognition of your skills within the RIBA Conservation Accreditation Scheme.
+It provides you with a framework of knowledge and understanding to support your decision making process on projects and enable you to apply for recognition of your skills within the RIBA Conservation Accreditation Scheme and other accreditation schemes.

 Who is it for?

-- architects who wish to develop their specialism in conservation architecture
+- architects and other construction professionals who wish to develop their specialism in conservation architecture

-- architects who want to develop practical knowledge and skills in conservation
+- who want to develop practical knowledge and skills in conservation

-- architects who wish to refresh their knowledge or formalise learning from experience in the field
+- who wish to refresh their knowledge or formalise learning from experience in the field

-- architects who need to provide evidence to support their application onto the RIBA Conservation Register.
+- who need to provide evidence to support their application onto the RIBA Conservation Register and other accreditation schemes.

 More information on the RIBA Conservation Register can be found on the website.